Don't spend a penny on a Walk-in

 counterpart.
 Furthermore, should you damage the surface of an acrylic

-In short, acrylic baths are cheaper to
+In short, acrylic baths are quicker and cheaper to

 manufacture and less rigid.
 Special attention must be paid to